A Physician Assistant application to be completed through CASPA.

 Students must have completed the following prerequisites:

-NOTE: Prerequisites must have been taken within the previous ten years.
+NOTE: Prerequisites courses must be completed with a grade of C or better.
 The program does not allow students to waive courses, nor does it accept students with advanced standing.

 Three letters of recommendation.
 Ideally, one should be from a professor and one from a practicing licensed physician or physician assistant.

-Test scores from either the Graduate Record Examination (GRE) or the Medical College Admissions Test (MCAT), taken within the last five years (CASPA GRE Code: 1578, Arcadia U Phys Asst Prog CASPA).
+Test scores from either the Graduate Record Examination (GRE) or the Medical College Admissions Test (MCAT), taken within the last five years (Arcadia’s GRE code is 1578.)
 These tests are required for all applicants, including those who already have a graduate degree.

 Arcadia performs a holistic review of each student’s application.
 The program does not allow students to waive courses, nor does it admit students with advanced standing.
-However in some cases, students who have withdrawn or who have been dismissed from the program may be readmitted with advanced standing.
+However, students who have withdrawn or who have been dismissed from the program may be readmitted with advanced standing.